entrity/stackedit-computer-vision/computer-usage/NB: Machine Learning.md

 ## 'Detach' terms in custom loss function

-*Situation: training neural networks in pytorch*
+*Situreation: training neural networks in pytorch*

 If calculating "labels" or something to go into the loss term that doesn't come from the network itself, probably `detach` those components from the graph.